oismaelash/people-net-core-backend/README.md

 ### Prerequisites

-- .NET 7.0 SDK or later
+- .NET 8.0 SDK or later
 - Visual Studio 2022, VS Code, or any compatible IDE
+- Docker (optional, for containerized deployment)

 ### Running the Application

+#### Option 1: Using .NET CLI

 1. Clone the repository
 2. Navigate to the project directory